MetalHexx/TeensyROM-UI/README.md

 - [TeensyROM Hardware Cartridge](https://github.com/SensoriumEmbedded/TeensyROM)
 - Micro-USB Cable
 - NET 8 Runtime
-- Games and SIDs!
+- Some Game, Demo and/or SID files

 ## Installation
 - Install the latest TeensyROM Firmware.
 0.5.12 or later is required.
   - Latest firmware (.hex file) found [here](https://github.com/SensoriumEmbedded/TeensyROM/blob/main/bin/TeensyROM/FW_Release_History.md)
 - Download the latest [desktop UI application release](https://github.com/MetalHexx/TeensyROM-UI/releases)
-- It comes bundled with a locally bundled NET 8 runtime.
+- It comes bundled with NET 8 runtime.
   - If run into issues, try the installing the runtime found [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - Unzip the release into a directory of your choice
 - Make a USB connection between the computer and the micro-SD